jamobe/DataScienceJobs/README.md

 We also plan to segement the market for data professionals to establish whether job titles for data professionals actually describe roles with similar skill sets.

+## Results

+The results of this project can be found here:

+www.motheslund.de

 ## Workflow

 #### 1. Web Scraping and Cleaning